vplauzon/GramParser/documentation/quickstart.md

 ###  Next steps

-We did a quick tour of the features of PAS.
+We did a quick tour of the features of GramParser.
 We didn't look at everything though.

 There are a few more nuances in the grammar language, for instance recursivity wasn't covered here.

 Similarly the API has other forms not explored here.

-We suggest to go through the [online documentation](documentation/README.md) to learn more about PAS.
+We suggest to go through the [online documentation](documentation/README.md) to learn more about GramParser.